 Students, instructors, and staff are entitled to learn and work in an environment free of sexual harassment.
 Sexual harassment is prohibited in any school-related activity.
-Sexual harassment is defined as unwelcome sexual advances (including sexual violence), requests for sexual favors, and/or physical, verbal, or written conduct of a sexual nature when:
+Sexual harassment means conduct on the basis of sex that satisfies one or more of the following: